CallumJShakespeare/Lagrangian-filtering-batch/README.md

 (N=12 currently), over the requesite number of jobs.
 Each job runs on 48 cores, and issues 48 python commands

-#submit_all_levels
+# submit_all_levels
-will create the PBS submission scripts for each job
+will create the PBS submission scripts for each job, based on the template qsub_multi

 # sub_one_level.py
 Each job calls multiple instances of the core filtering script sub_one_level.py